osynge/whatenv/README.md

 * flavor
 * instances

 Each of these 4 keys have a value of a dictionary.
 These dictionaries have identifiers.
-These identifiers can have any value and have no significance outside this file and are just surogate keys to accociate the 4 types of metadata presented by whatenv to the open stack cloud.
-In the above example these identyifiers are uuid's but they coudl equally well be more descriptive such as label_01, image_04, flavor_32, instance_controler.
+These identifiers can have any value and have no significance outside this file and are just surrogate keys to associated the 4 types of metadata presented by whatenv to the open stack cloud.
+In the above example these identifiers are uuid's but they could equally well be more descriptive such as label_01, image_04, flavor_32, instance_controller.

+### Setup : Steering file : instances ###

+Your test cluster is a made up of a collection of instances, these instances are the VM hosts you want to be created and destroyed on each testing cycle.

+Each VM may be different from other VM's or similar.
+These VM's will all need to be destroyed at the end of each testing cycle as well as created in each testing cycle.

+Within the instances dictionary we have a set of instance dictionaries, each identified by a unique identifier.
+This will be used to uniquely identify which VM instance in the output state file.
+One instance corresponds to one VM that will be instantiated.

+Each instance needs to have a "uuid_image" to defied its operating system image and one "uuid_flavour" to define it's hardware layout.
+Please see the next sections to explain this in more detail.

+Although instances can be be identified via the identifier, this causes infelxabilities in interpreting the "state" file and combining and modifying your test clusters.
+For this reason each instance can have a set of labels.
+Please see the label section to explain this in more detail.

 ### Setup : Steering file : images ###

-The open Stack instance you are accessing will have a series of VM images available in the image store so you can run the apropriate Operating system and version of that operating system.
-Whatenv must be able to select the apropriate image to creat VM instance for your use.
+The open Stack instance you are accessing will have a series of VM images available in the image store so you can run the appropriate Operating system and version of that operating system.
+Whatenv must be able to select the appropriate image to create VM instance for your use.

 Within the images dictionary we have a set of images, each identified by a unique identifier.
 This will be used by instances to specify which image is used to create the instance.

 Each image is also a JSON dictionary.
 The value is a dictionary and the value must contain an "OS_IMAGE_NAME" key. as show above.
-This is used to select the apropriate image, and must match an image name provided by SUSE cloud / Open Stack.
+This is used to select the appropriate image, and must match an image name provided by SUSE cloud / Open Stack.

-Images like flavours and instances can referance a set of labels.
-These are given the key "usr_label" and presented as a JSON list.
-Labales are optional, but recomended to allow easy use of your cluster.
+Images like flavors and instances can reference a set of labels.
+These are given the key "usr_label" and presented as a JSON list. labels are optional, but recommended to allow easy use of your cluster.

 ### Setup : Steering file : flavor ###

-The open Stack instance you are accessing will have a series of VM flavors available, these define the disks, memorry, and number of virtual CPU's.
+The open Stack instance you are accessing will have a series of VM flavors available, these define the disks, memory, and number of virtual CPU's.

-Whatenv must be able to select the apropriate flavor to create VM instances for your use.
+Whatenv must be able to select the appropriate flavor to create VM instances for your use.

 Within the images dictionary we have a set of images, each identified by a unique identifier.
 This will be used by instances to specify which image is used to create the instance.

 Each image is also a JSON dictionary.
 The value is a dictionary and the value must contain an "OS_FLAVOR_NAME" key. as show above.
-This is used to select the apropriate flavor, and must match an image name provided by SUSE cloud / Open Stack.
+This is used to select the appropriate flavor, and must match an image name provided by SUSE cloud / Open Stack.

-Flavor like images and instances can referance a set of labels.
-These are given the key "usr_label" and presented as a JSON list.
-Labales are optional, but recomended to allow easy use of your cluster.
+Flavor like images and instances can reference a set of labels.
+These are given the key "usr_label" and presented as a JSON list. labels are optional, but recommended to allow easy use of your cluster.

-### Setup : Steering file : instances ###

-### Setup : Sterring file : labels ###
+### Setup : Steering file : labels ###

 Labels are a JSON dictionaries.
 These JOSN dictionaries add metadata to the state file.
 The final output is a merge of the metadata provided in the steering